UwUClub/EwECS/doc/Network.md

 | `type` | byte | Packet type |
 | `payload` | depends on packet type | Data carried by the packet |

-If the packet format is not respected, the server sends back a packet of Error type (see [packet types](#32-packet-types))
+If the packet format is not respected, the server sends back a packet of ``Error`` type.

 ### Common types